spacechase0/StardewValleyMods/SpaceCore/docs/README.md

             * `Position` - Vector2, the tile to warp to - ex. `"25, 15"`
             * `Color` - Color, the color the screen should flash - ex. `{ "R": 0, "G": 0, "B": 255, "A": 255 }`
         * `UseForTriggerAction` - True to run a trigger action upon use, false otherwise.
 Default false.
+        * `GiftableToNpcDisallowList` - A dictionary of NPC names to messages that should show when you try to gift the item to them, instead of them receiving the gift.
+        * `GiftableToNpcAllowList` - A dictionary of NPC names to `true` for if you want that NPC allowed.
+If set, any NPCs not listed here will not be able to receive the gift, and instead will show the message from the folowing field.
+        * `GiftedToNotOnAllowListMessage` - The message to show for when the item is gifted to someone not on the allow list.
+Required if `GiftableToNpcAllowList` is set.
+(The disallow list is checked first, so you can still allow specific responses by certain NPCs.)
     * Weapons - Stored in the `CustomFields` on the weapon data asset object:
         * `CanBeTrashed` - true/false, also prevents dropping, default true
     * Furniture - Stored in the asset `"spacechase0.SpaceCore/FurnitureExtensionData"`, which is a dictionary with the key being the furniture ID, and the value being an object containing the following fields: